bkarasu95/mern-stack-starter-kit/readme.md

 ## Roadmap

-Project is close to completion, but i have some plans for better development.
+Project is close to completion, but I have some plans for better development.

-* Database Seeding System
+* ~~Database Seeding System~~
 * Changable Language System
 * Testing Tools integrations and samples
-* Error logging and showing in admin panel
+* Error,system etc. logging and showing in admin panel
 * App monitoring in admin panel
-* Content Editor and Dynamic and Configurable Forms
+* ~~Content Editor and Dynamic and Configurable Forms~~
 * Admin Full Theme Support
 * SEO support for contents
 * Thumbnail Image Making